Garrett Crochet fans 11 and Trevor Story homers as Red Sox beat Yankees for 8th straight time, 12-1

 Key moment

 New York trailed 5-1 in the eighth when Judge and Cody Bellinger had back-to-back one-out hits against Greg Weissert.
-The right-hander struck out two batters to end the threat.
+The right-hander struck out Stanton and Justin Wilson struck out pinch-hitter Jazz Chisolm Jr. to end the threat.

 Key stat